digitalocean/navigators-guide/book/03-backup/ch07-storage-on-digitalocean.md

 Object storage lets you store and retrieve unstructured data using an HTTP API.
 It's great for hosting images, static HTML files, logs, and backups.

-Amazon pioneered mainstream object storage with their S3 product, and Spaces is DIgitalOcean's object storage offering.
+Amazon pioneered mainstream object storage with their S3 product, and Spaces is DigitalOcean's object storage offering.
 You can have multiple Spaces and, because any computer on the internet can send requests to them, your Droplets don't have to be in the same datacenter.

 - **Performance**: Slower speeds than block storage and local storage.
 See [Best Practices for Performance on DigitalOcean Spaces](https://www.digitalocean.com/community/tutorials/best-practices-for-performance-on-digitalocean-spaces).
 - **Security**: Data is encrypted at rest.